Simultaneous Spatial and Functional Form

 To motivate the defect in using OLS to estimate the parameters in

-this situation, consider momentarily the very simple model
+this situation, consider momentarily the very simple model where

 represents a scalar parameter.
 If we employ OLS to